What Are Sex Offender Registries?

 History of Sex Offender Registries

-Through the 1994 Jacob Wetterling Crimes Against Children and Sexually Violent Offender Registration Act, Congress required states to create and maintain registries for tracking and monitoring convicted sex offenders.
 In 1996, Congress amended the Jacob Wetterling Act, requiring law enforcement to provide information about convicted sex offenders to the public.
 Modeled on a New Jersey law passed in response to the rape and murder of Megan Kanka, this 1996 amendment is known as Megan’s Law.
-State laws that require public disclosure of information about sex offenders are generally referred to as Megan’s Laws.
-In 2006, Congress enacted the Sex Offender Registration and Notification Act (SORNA).
-SORNA:
+State laws requiring public disclosure of information about sex offenders are generally referred to as Megan’s Laws.

-Who Has to Register as a Sex Offender
+Who Has To Register as a Sex Offender?

-State laws set the specific requirements for who must register as a sex offender and how long they have to register.
 Typically, anyone convicted of a sex crime must register.
 There are many kinds of sexual offenses, with varying penalties.
 Depending on the severity of the offense, individuals may have to register for several years or life.
-Because each state is slightly different, it is essential to check your state’s laws and requirements.
-A criminal defense attorney can give the best advice on your state’s specific rules.

-How to Register as a Sex Offender
+How Do You Register as a Sex Offender?

-In general, convicted sex offenders must register with the local law enforcement agency (such as the state police or sheriff’s office) in the jurisdiction where they live, work, or attend school.
 Registering is not a one-time event.
 In addition to regular check in requirements, sex offenders are also required to report specific changes to law enforcement.
-For example, in Michigan, registered sex offenders must notify their local law enforcement or state police agency about any changes in:
+For example, state laws often require registered sex offenders to report any changes in:

 • Legal name